aburns2293/wetscapes_amoa/README.md

     c.
 RT-qPCR (RNA-based) of bacterial and archaeal amoA gene copy numbers

     d.
-Metatranscriptomic analysis of bacterial and archaeal amoABC genes
+Metatranscriptomic taxonomy analysis of amoABC based on SSU RNA

     e.
 Analysis of AOA clade assignment from phylogenetic tree

     f.
-KEGG analysis of metatranscriptomic data for nitrification indicator genes
+KEGG analysis of mRNA-based metatranscriptomes for nitrogen cycling pathways